aberoth-community/ephemeris-discord-bot/README.md

 ## Installation & Running

-If you're just looking to install [Aberoth Ephemeris](https://github.com/jvandag/aberoth-ephemeris)&mdash;the module that provides that creates the prediction information&mdash;for your own project, you can install it with
+If you're just looking to install [Aberoth Ephemeris](https://github.com/jvandag/aberoth-ephemeris)&mdash;the module that creates the prediction information&mdash;for your own project, you can install it with
 ```
 pip install aberoth-ephemeris
 ```
 Be sure to check the [Aberoth Ephemeris](https://github.com/jvandag/aberoth-ephemeris) repository for documentation on how to use the module for your own applications.

-Otherwise, follow along to setup the Discord bot.
+Otherwise, follow along to set up the Discord bot.

 #### 1. Clone the Repository